Kashifraz/SE-HyperlocalDeliverySystem-Architecture/README.md

 - **Limitations**: Requires external session management (e.g., Redis) if needed.
 - **Quality attributes**: Scalability.
 - **Alternative Solutions**: Use **web sockets**.
-  > _Stateless APIs chosen for their simplicity; sticky sessions add operational considerations._
+  > _Stateless APIs chosen for their simplicity; web sockets add complexity and are suitable for real-time applications._

 ### <a id="10-12-mvc-with-orm"></a> 10.12 MVC (Model View Controller) with ORM ((Object Relational Mapper)
 - **Issue**: Coupled business logic and presentation layers increase complexity and maintenance costs.